The high temperature today in Texas was 40°. My 10:00 am Dentist appointment was in the forefront of my mind.

 I can see God still blessed it.
 He is good like that.
 Some of the Blogs were inspired by Him, and some of them I just wrote.
 I don’t know if you can tell the difference, but I can.
 Maybe it’s not so much the finished product, but the feeling I had while typing.

 We will see what happens in the next two days.
-I have learned a lot this month from the challenge, but I’m thinking I would rather wait, and be inspired.
+I have learned a lot this month from the challenge, but I’m thinking I would rather wait to be inspired.

 I wrote a Blog lastnight thinking I would publish it this morning.
 It was everything I wanted to say at the moment.
 When I pulled it up today, I thought it needed some help.